PA Teachers Union President Accused of Stealing $66K

 I’ve said before how difficult it is for clients to tell their family and friends why their names are in the police beat.
 It’s all the more difficult if you’re the subject of a bylined news story – one that may or may not appear on the front page of your hometown newspaper.

 These severe outcomes of theft conviction make it mandatory to fight such charges.
-But, you have the right to be silent at every step of the criminal justice proceeding including your interrogation, court appearances and detention.
-So, exercise your fundamental rights and contact a reputed, experienced and skilled criminal defense lawyer who will fight for your rights on your behalf.
+But, you have the right to be silent at every step of the criminal justice proceeding, including your interrogation, court appearances, and detention.
+So, exercise your fundamental rights and contact a reputable, experienced, and skilled criminal defense lawyer who will fight for your rights on your behalf.
 Your Pittsburgh Criminal Defense Attorney will help out throughout the court proceedings.
-A great attorney will make sure your rights and privileges are protected and chances of a favorable outcome are optimized.
+A great attorney will make sure your rights and privileges are protected, and that the chances of a favorable outcome are optimized.

 Source: Observer-ReporterUpdate: August 28, 2015